g3r4rdr4r3g/TinDog/README.md

 # TinDog
-Created this website as a part of an udemy course
+Created this website as a part of my udemy course